printdotio/printio-android-sdk/docs/CUSTOM_PHOTO_SOURCES.md

 Where `ExamplePhotoSource` is the class name of this photo source and `ExamplePhotoSourceNavigator` is name of the class extending `DefaultPhotoSourceNavigator` which is going to be covered in "Creating `PhotoSourceNavigator`" section.

 #### List of methods with default implementation
 All unimplemented methods of `PhotoSource` interface have been covered.
 However, there is method of `PhotoSource` interface which has default implementation.
-That method is:
+That method is listed below.

 #####Method openConnectionForImageDownload
 ```java
 public HttpURLConnection openConnectionForImageDownload(Context context, String url) throws IOException;
 ```
 This method should open connection for downloading image resource referred by `url` parameter.

 Note: You can override this method if you need to provide special attributes to HTTP request properties or to request parameters.

 ### Creating `PhotoSourceNavigator` class